gladyschenyx/foundational_hpc_skills/intro_to_c/README.md

 Hello World
 $
  ```
-The Result of Example 2 would be: Hello World (with a new line)
+Result: Hello World (with a new line)

 ### Format Tags: represented by a percent sign (%) followed by a character that specifies the type of formatting
 * %c: Character